 - Add the zucchini and tomato paste and stir for two minutes.

-- Now is the time to season with salt, then Add the boiling water and let the stew cook for 45 – 50 minutes or until the chicken is cooked.
+- Now is the time to season with salt, then pour the boiling water and let the stew cook for 20 – 30 minutes or until the chicken is cooked.
+Turn off the heat and cover the stew for 15 minutes before serving.

 - Add the coriander and stir for three minutes.